More Photos

 Highlights

-• Cycle Madeira’s coast line as you circumnavigate the island in just one week
+• Cycle Madeira’s coastline as you circumnavigate the island in just one week

 At a Glance

-• Self-guided
+• Self-Guided

-• 5 days cycling
+• 5 days cycling and sightseeing

-• Join In Canico / Funchal
+• Join In Canico / End in Funchal

 Accommodation & Meals